 Red flags should appear in your head when you begin to hear clanking, hissing, or rattling.
-Any of these sounds could mean that air is escaping from your system, loose parts could be blowing around, or a piece of debris has found their way into your unit.
+Any of these sounds could mean that air is escaping from your HVAC system, loose parts could be blowing around, or a piece of debris has found their way into your unit.
 You can always check these strange noises out for yourself, but it is best to call on a certified professional to help figure out the problem and possibly extend the life of your HVAC unit.

 Musty Smells or Odors

 If you have been noticing a musty scent throughout your home, it might just be your HVAC system.
 There are a few possibilities related to your HVAC that could cause this unusual smell to develop.
 These may include mold or mildew developing on the condenser coil inside your unit, mold growing from a leak in the ductwork, or even a natural gas leak.

 Your HVAC unit can still be saved from a musty smell, but professional help may be necessary to figure out the exact issue.
 If you notice a smell coming from your air vents, immediately turn off your unit and open windows to air out your house.
 Then call on a heating and air specialist to figure out how they can save your unit – and the smell of your home!